guzmaneandrew/css-exercises/flex/07-flex-layout-2/README.md

 - The sidebar has 16px padding.
 - There is 32px padding around the 'cards' section.
 - The cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page.

+### Observations
+- I need to be more mindful of when I Flexbox.
+I used it to lay out the li's in my ul container in a column.
+By default li's are laid out in the block direction so this was unnecessary.
+- I gave the cards a specific height and align-items of flex-start to achieve the affect I saw in the layout.
+TOPs solution was not to specify a height for the card, since align-items default is stretch, the items will end up the same size on the same row.
+- Since ul was no longer a flex container, I needed to use margin in the card element to create space for the flex items.
+Usually we need to use gap but since ul is not a flex container we couldn't use that property.
+Gave card margins instead.